This good practice advice will help your buying staff simplify contract management and remain fully informed about your school’s position.

 - reports from previous reviews.

-Reviews should inform recommendations for future changes to the contract and what the school will look for from a new contract.
+Reviews should inform recommendations for future changes to the contract and what you will look for from a new contract.

-Based on the contract’s final review, decide if the school will be renewing the contract or going to market again.
+Based on the contract’s final review, decide if your school will be renewing the contract or going to market again.

 Market conditions should also influence this decision.
 The market may have changed since the current contract was signed and a better deal may be available.